 How we use your data

 We use information about our customers to plan and undertake the delivery of services.
-We use your data in line with the principles set out in the Data Protection Act (DPA) 1998.
+We use your data in line with the principles set out in the General Data Protection Regulation (GDPR).

 Some examples of how we use your data are provided below; please note this is not an exhaustive list: